 Understanding these factors can help you protect and preserve the beauty of your wood furniture, flooring, and decor for a very long time.

 The degree of exposure to sunlight is one of the most significant factors affecting the change in the color of the wood.
 When wood is exposed to sunlight for extended periods, it undergoes photo-degradation, changing its color, texture, and strength.

 Wood directly exposed to sunlight, such as outdoor furniture and decking, is more susceptible to color changes than wood in shaded areas.

 Regarding orientation, wood placed horizontally, like decking and flooring, is likelier to darken than wood installed vertically, like window frames and siding.

-The degree of sunlight exposure also changes depending on the time of day and season.
-These variations in sunlight exposure can significantly impact the rate and extent of color change in wood.
+The degree of sunlight exposure can indeed vary based on factors such as the time of day and the season.
+These variations in sunlight exposure can have a significant impact on the rate and extent of color change in wood.

 Condition of the Wood

 The condition of the wood is a significant factor in the change in color of the wood when exposed to sunlight.
 Humidity, temperature, and age can all impact the condition of the wood and cause it to darken.

 If the wood is in a humid environment, it will absorb moisture, which can cause the wood to swell and warp.
 In contrast, if the wood is in a dry environment, it can shrink and crack.